Azure/azure-sdk/docs/golang/introduction.md

 {% include requirement/MUST id="golang-general-follow-general-guidelines" %} follow the [General Azure SDK Guidelines].

-{% include requirement/MUST id="golang-general-repository" %} locate all source code in the [azure/azure-sdk-for-go] GitHub repository.
+{% include requirement/MUST id="golang-general-use-azcore-pipeline" %} use `azcore.Pipeline` to implement all methods that call Azure REST services.

-{% include requirement/MUST id="golang-general-engsys" %} follow Azure SDK engineering systems guidelines for working in the [azure/azure-sdk-for-go] GitHub repository.
+{% include requirement/MUST id="golang-general-idiomatic-code" %} write idiomatic Go code.
+If you're not familiar with the language, a great place to start is https://golang.org/doc/effective_go.
+Do **NOT** simply attempt to translate your language of choice into Go.

 ### Support for non-HTTP Protocols